JoyangAR/Wbot-Manager/README.md

 ## Getting Started

-To dive into the world of Wbot-Manager:

-1. Drop the executable (.exe) and its sidekicks (.dll) in the same folder as your WBOT's secret diary – the `bot.json` JSON file.
+1. Place the executable (.exe) and its companions (.dll) in the same folder as your WBOT's `bot.json` file.
-2. Hit that execution button.
-Simple, right?
+2. Run the executable.
+Easy, right?

 > **Disclaimer:** Before you hit execute, maybe, just maybe, consider backing up your `bot.json`.
 You know, just in case.

+## Contributions

+Contributions are more than welcome!
+Feel free to submit pull requests, report issues, or enhance the magic.

 ## Donations